alekslario/firestore-size/README.md

       .get();

 const bytes = sizeof(snapshot.data());
 console.log( bytes > 1000 ?
-'I'm in awe of the size of this lad!': 'Ew..')
+"I'm in awe of the size of this lad!": "Ew..")
 ```
 ## How it works